Tlacotalpan · Worth it

 By car

-Driving is the easiest option and gives you flexibility.
-From Veracruz it is roughly 90 minutes to two hours on the highway heading south, an easy and mostly flat route.
-Do the drive in daylight, as with any Mexican highway leg, and you have nothing to think about.
-There is space to park near the center.
+Driving is the easiest option and gives you the most flexibility, especially if you want to continue south afterward.
+From Veracruz it is roughly 90 minutes to 2 hours heading south, an easy, mostly flat, low-drama route through cane country — no mountain switchbacks, so no motion-sickness worries.
+Do the leg in daylight, as with any Mexican highway, and you have nothing to think about.
+There is space to park near the center, and a car is genuinely useful if you plan to string Tlacotalpan together with the coast or Catemaco.

 Getting around once you are there